How do you set it up?

 E.g., How could I / we find more information?
 Whom could I contact about this?
 How could I handle this incident differently?

-Step 2 (optional, but desirable): the summary questionIt is important that as a speaker, you feel heard and understood:
+Step 2 (optional, but desirable): ask for a summary.It is important that you as speaker, feel heard and understood:

 1. You ask if someone would like to give a summary: